Aliases for ATP2B2 Gene

 GeneCards Summary for ATP2B2 Gene

-ATP2B2 (ATPase, Ca++ Transporting, Plasma Membrane 2) is a Protein Coding gene.
-Diseases associated with ATP2B2 include deafness, autosomal recessive 12.
-Among its related pathways are CREB Pathway and Platelet homeostasis.
-GO annotations related to this gene include calcium ion binding and protein C-terminus binding.
+ATP2B2 (ATPase Plasma Membrane Ca2+ Transporting 2) is a Protein Coding gene.
+Diseases associated with ATP2B2 include deafness, autosomal recessive 12 and 3p- syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include calcium ion binding and calmodulin binding.
 An important paralog of this gene is ATP2B3.

 UniProtKB/Swiss-Prot for ATP2B2 Gene